beermate-poc/BeerMate-POC/README.md

         * Manage - Edit Policies - OAuth Policies - Permitted Users - Admin approved users are pre-authorized - Save
         * Manage - Profiles - Manage profiles - Add System Administrator

+# Branch management
+1. GitHub - Repository - Settings - Branches - Rename the "main" branch to "master"
+2. Export the full Production configuration in sfdx format and commit to master
+3. Remove any unwanted metadata types from the force-app package (E.g., reports, dashboards, etc)
+4. Copy-Paste the following files & folders from the POC repository to the Enterprise one:
+  - .github folder
+  - deploy_scripts
+  - destructiveChanges
+  - src (before the Salesforce-GitHub Go-Live, the static resources present in the subfolder have to be updated with the Azure version)
+  - .gitignore
+  - README.md
+  - sfdx-project.json
+5. Commit the above changes to master and tag the latest commit as in the below example:
+  - DEVINT/v1
+  - TEST/v1
+  - PROD/v1
+  - BUILDCHK/v1
+  - HOTFIXDEV/v1
+  - HOTFIXTEST/v1
+ Note:
+ If any of the tags already exist, try to increment the number.
+6. Push all changes to GitHub
+7. Create a develop branch from master

+Note:
+For committing and tagging, SourceTree or GitHub Desktop apps can be used on both Windows and Mac.

 # Additional actions (Release Manager only)
 1. Create a GitHub Personal Access Token